 The Problem

-Our audit tool has a four-step conversion funnel: a user scans a URL, reviews results, enters their email for the full report, and books a call via Calendly.
+The audit tool has a four-step conversion funnel: someone scans a URL, reviews the results, enters their email for the full report, and books a call via Calendly.
 GA4 tracks each step as a separate event.
-The question we could not answer: how many users who start a scan actually book a call?
+The one number I couldn't get out of it was how many users who start a scan actually go on to book a call.

-GA4 has no built-in mechanism for correlating events across a multi-step flow.
-Each gtag('event', ...) call fires independently.
-Without a shared identifier, the events are four disconnected data points.
-We needed a thread to tie them together, and we did not want a backend to hold it.
+GA4 has no built-in way to correlate events across a multi-step flow.
+Each gtag('event', ...) call fires on its own, so without a shared identifier the events are just four disconnected data points.
+I needed a thread to tie them together, and I didn't want a backend to hold it.

 The Session ID